 I’m in that terrifying stage of early summer where I have to pick the first thing that I’m going to read.
 I’ve been holding off on reading things for pleasure for so long, focusing on reading works that I love and enjoy teaching.
 This semester I got to teach everything from Potted Meat by Steven Dunn to Ghost Of by Diana Khoi Nguyen, which I love getting to re-read for class.
 But now I get to choose on my own.
 I think the first thing that I’m going to be grabbing is Christopher Soto’s book, Diaries of A Terrorist, which just came out today.
 Additionally, I imagine I’ll be working back through poetry collections that I have picked up over the last year, but had to set aside because I had other work obligations that got in the way of me reading them.

-Gash Atlas is now available for pre-order and will be released in September 2022.
+Gash Atlas is available, and was released in September 2022.

 Ari Schill (they/them) Newsletter Editor & Interviewer, is a Black, queer & gender expansive, multi-genre writer & facilitator who lives in Brooklyn.
 They use poetry, creative nonfiction and fiction to highlight themes including race, family and adoption, drawing on the intersectionality of gender and Blackness because they are inextricably connected.
 Ari believes in the importance of advocacy, education and community support; strives to amplify the voices and stories of Black queer and transgender people; and are committed to cultivating meaningful connections with like-minded creatives.
 Inspired by writers and activists like Audre Lorde, Octavia Butler, Barbara & Beverly Smith and Demita Frazier, they value bringing a Black queer feminist lens to their writing and daily life.
 Ari has a degree in Psychology and Human Sexuality Studies from San Francisco State University.